UNHCR Statistical Online Population Database: Sources, Methods and Data Considerations

 Internally Displaced Persons (IDPs) are people or groups of individuals who have been forced to leave their homes or places of habitual residence, in particular as a result of, or in order to avoid the effects of armed conflict, situations of generalized violence, violations of human rights or natural- or human-made disasters, and who have not crossed an international border.
 For purposes of UNHCR's statistics, this population only includes conflict-generated IDPs to whom the Office extends protection and/or assistance.
 As such, UNHCR statistics do not provide a comprehensive picture of global internal displacement.
 Moreover, UNHCR's IDP statistics are not necessarily representative of the entire IDP population in a given country but are exclusively limited to the ones who are protected and/or assisted by the Office.
 For global IDP estimates, consult the Internal Displacement Monitoring Centre (IDMC) of the Norwegian Refugee Council (NRC) website (external link).
 (Read more)

-The 2007 IDP population category also includes people in IDP-like situations.
+Since 2007 the IDP population category also includes people in IDP-like situations.
 This sub-category is descriptive in nature and includes groups of persons who are inside their country of nationality or habitual residence and who face protection risks similar to those of IDPs but who, for practical or other reasons, could not be reported as such.

 Returned IDPs refers to internally displaced persons who have returned to their place of origin or habitual residence.
 In returnee situations, UNHCR seeks to reintegrate former IDPs as soon as possible by targeting both returnees as well as receiving communities.
 Partners are actively engaged to provide development assistance.
 For statistical purposes, only IDPs who have returned during the calendar year (January-December) are included in the population of concern to UNHCR.
 In practice, operations may assist returnees for longer or shorter periods, however.